abrasumente233/learn-opengl/README.md

 # we use clang here, but you can use gcc as well.
 # OBJCXX is for imgui
 CC=clang CXX=clang++ OBJCXX=clang++ meson setup build
+meson test -C build

+# or
 meson compile -C build && ./build/main
 ```

-By default, GLFW3 and GLM are automatically fetched from GitHub and built from source.
+By default, dependencies (GLFW3, GLM, Dear ImGui and assimp) are automatically fetched from GitHub and built from source.
 If you prefer to use your system's existing installation, configure the build with: `meson setup build -Dwrap_mode=nofallback`.